-Make sure to enable Steam Guard two-factor authentication.
-This will send a code to your email or phone any time someone tries to login from an unauthorized computer or tries to make changes to your account.
+Make sure you’ve enabled Steam Guard two-factor authentication.
+This will send a code to your email or phone any time someone tries to log in from an unauthorized computer or tries to make changes to your account.

 Use a strong password on your Steam account.
 Using a passphrase rather than a single word is more effective as long as you can remember it.
 Only allow Steam to remember your login details if you’re the only one with access to your computer and obviously never share it.

 Ignore emails from Steam that ask for details.
 Phishing for Steam accounts is huge so ignoring them all is best.
 If you are notified of something via an email, delete the mail but go check it out separately in Steam.
 If it is legit, you should be able to do whatever it is you need to do from within Steam.